rbmowatt/glazewave/README.md

 - **Conditions** — Open-Meteo forecast, marine and archive endpoints, resolved to the session's own date and coordinates so a backdated session gets the conditions from when it actually happened, and labelled when the reading had to be borrowed from a nearby spot
 - **Image Uploads** — S3-backed with automatic resize via multer-sharp-s3
 - **Search** — Elasticsearch-powered faceted search across sessions and boards
+- **Spot pages** — every seeded spot has a page at `/spot/:id` with its photo gallery, fact chips and a map, plus a community thread and rider-written description behind feature flags
+- **Admin console** — a separate Vite app at `/admin`, behind the `admins` Cognito group: the user list joined against the Cognito pool, and a switchboard for the feature flags
 - **Auth** — AWS Cognito with admin-created users and group-based access

 ---